patchew-project/qemu/docs/devel/qapi-code-gen.rst

 These are the marshaling/dispatch functions for the commands defined in the schema.
 The generated code provides qmp_marshal_COMMAND(), and declares qmp_COMMAND() that the user must implement.
+The generated code contains trace events code.
+Corresponding .trace-events file with list of trace events is generated too, and should be parsed by trace generator later to generate trace event code, see `tracing <tracing.html>`.

 The following files are generated: